Ahmed Ould Daddah

 Ahmed Ould Daddah (أحمد ولد داداه, born 7 August 1942) is a Mauritanian economist and a politician.
 He is a half-brother of Moktar Ould Daddah, the first President of Mauritania, and belongs to the Marabout Ouled Birri tribe.
-He is currently the President of the Rally of Democratic Forces (RFD) and was designated as the official leader of the opposition following the 2007 presidential election, in which he placed second.
+He is currently the President of the Rally of Democratic Forces (RFD) and was designated as the official Leader of the opposition following the 2007 presidential election, in which he came second.

 Early life and education

-Daddah was born in Boutilimit, then part of French West Africa, on 7 August 1942.
+Ould Daddah was born in Boutilimit, then part of French West Africa, on 7 August 1942.
 He is the younger brother to former Mauritanian President Moktar Ould Daddah.
 He attended primary school in Boutilimit, and then received his secondary education at the Lycée Van Vollenhoven in Dakar.

 After graduating he travelled to Paris to attend university, studying economics at the Faculté de Droit et Sciences Economiques de Paris of the University of Paris, and graduating in the mid-1960s.

 Early career

-After graduating from university Daddah returned to Mauritania and worked as an economic and financial adviser to his brother, President Moktar Ould Daddah, from 1967 to 1968.
-He then served as executive secretary to the Organisation des Etats Riverains du Sénégal from August 1968 through March 1971, and during his tenure laid much of the groundwork for what later became the Organisation pour la mise en valeur du fleuve Sénégal.
+After graduating from university Daddah returned to Mauritania and worked as an economic and financial Adviser to his brother, President Moktar Ould Daddah, from 1967 to 1968.
+He then served as Executive-Secretary to the Organisation des États Riverains du Sénégal from August 1968 through March 1971, and during his tenure laid much of the groundwork for what later became the Organisation pour la mise en valeur du fleuve Sénégal (OMVS).

-Daddah began his career in 1971 as the Director-General of the National Import-Export Company of Mauritania.
-In 1973, he began a stint as the Governor of the Central Bank of Mauritania, ending in 1978.
-He then served briefly in the government as Minister of Finance and Commerce in 1978, until his brother was ousted in a military coup on 10 July 1978.
-Later, he was an economist for the World Bank from 1986 to 1991, advising the government of the Central African Republic.
+Daddah began his career in 1971 as the Director-General of the National Import-Export Company of Mauritania (Sonimex).
+In 1973, he began a stint as the Governor of the Central Bank of Mauritania, ending in May 1978.
+He then served briefly in the Government as Minister of Finance and Commerce in 1978, until his brother was ousted in a military coup on 10 July 1978.

+Later, he was an economist for the World Bank from 1986 to 1991, advising the Government of the Central African Republic.